dotnet/designs/accepted/2020/linking-libraries.md

 #### Analyzing Canonical Applications

-Application size is similar to throughput performance in that you can't guess at what could effect an application size.
+Application size is similar to throughput performance in that you can't guess at what could affect an application size.
 You have to measure it.
 In order to measure it, it's a good idea to define a set of canonical applications that we want to measure.
 Once we have these applications, we can trim them and then analyze the output to see what pieces are remaining, why, and investigate how to remove